-'Japan Uncovered' falls under a Physical Level 1 category.
+'Best of Japan' falls under a Physical Level 1 category.
 This indicates a level of fitness that allows you to comfortably remain on your feet with occasional rest.
 Expect to effortlessly navigate boarding and disembarking from various modes of transport, including coaches, trains, and boats.
-You'll be walking around remarkable sites and ascending steps to capture those aweinspiring views!
+You'll be walking around remarkable sites and ascending steps to capture those awe-inspiring views!